-No. There are several reasons for this.
+No. Buddhism doesn't believe in God.
+There are several reasons for this.
 The Buddha, like modern sociologists and psychologists, believed that religious ideas and especially the god-idea have their origin in fear.
 Gripped by fear men go to the sacred mountains, sacred groves, sacred trees, and shrines.
-Primitive humans found themselves in a dangerous and hostile world, the fear of wild … Continue reading Do Buddhist Believe In God?
+Selfish Reasons Primitive humans found themselves in a dangerous … Continue reading Does Buddhism Believe In God?

+I this blog post, I want to try to debunk the irrational debate that Muslims do the opposite of Hindus.
+Let's decode the myth of opposite belief systems.
 With the 42nd amendment of the Constitution of India enacted in 1976, the Preamble to the Constitution asserted that India is a secular nation.
-However, neither India's constitution nor its laws define the relationship between religion and state.
-To add to this confusion, people have distorted the meaning of the word religion itself.
-If the real essence is understood, religion can be a useful … Continue reading Do Muslims Really Do The Opposite Of Hindus?
+However, neither India's constitution nor its laws define the relationship … Continue reading Do Muslims Really Do The Opposite Of Hindus?

 The Bhagavad Gita is one of the most ancient religious scriptures of the world and it provides a scope for deep thinking and perspective of life.
+It's the most comprehensive scripture on happiness.
 What is the purpose of our life?
 What do we want to achieve?
 What is it that we crave for?
 It's happiness.
 We … Continue reading Happiness As Explained In The Bhagavad Gita

-In this blog post, I am trying to explore something unusual and this may only relate to people who are believers in God; public or personal.
 Quite often we hear words like MAY GOD BLESS YOU or MAY THIS FESTIVAL BRING LIGHT AND HAPPINESS TO YOUR LIFE.
 My question of, why this element of MAY?
-Why this … Continue reading Saying MAY GOD BLESS YOU May Be One Of The Many Dangers Of Doubt
+Why this doubt?
+PS: I am trying to explore something unusual and this may only relate to people who are believers in God; public or personal.
+The meaning … Continue reading Saying MAY GOD BLESS YOU Is As Dangerous As Doubt

 Different cultures have a different representation of colors; especially black or white.
 Let's explore.
 People wear white in Hindu funeral, while people black in a Christian funeral.
 Indian babies have applied a black dot on the forehead to protect them from the evil eye, while a temple for home is built with white marble.
 Throughout the … Continue reading Can Black Or White Be Auspicious Or Inauspicious?

-I have explained in detail about the word religion, it's essence, relevance, misuse, and misinterpretation, in my previous blog post.
+I have explained in detail about religion, it's essence, relevance, misuse, and misinterpretation, in my previous blog post.
 In this post, let us understand the meaning, genesis, essence of Hinduism.
 This is from my point-of-view after reading various ancient scriptures, understanding and limited knowledge of the subject.
-The term Hindu has been coined … Continue reading Hinduism Is Not A Religion But A Way Of Life; A Path To Religion
+Origin and meaning of Hinduism The term Hindu … Continue reading Hinduism Is Not A Religion But A Way Of Life; A Path To Religion

 Marriage is a sacred bond entered into by two people who are committed to their goal to fulfill their lives and attain the pleasure of their creator.
 It's also a natural human impulse to want to share your life with someone special and create a family.
-When everything is new, it is easy to remain enthusiastic, … Continue reading Husband And Wife In Islam
+Husband and wife have a special bond between them.
+When … Continue reading Husband And Wife In Islam

-Women in ancient India enjoyed high status in society.
+Women in ancient India enjoyed a high status in society.
 Their condition was good.
-The women were provided an opportunity to attain high intellectual and spiritual standard.
+The women were provided with an opportunity to attain high intellectual and spiritual standard.
 Though monogamy was most common, some section of the society indulged in polygamy.
 There was no system of early marriage.
-But from enjoying free and esteemed positions in the … Continue reading Role And Status Of Women In Ancient India
+But from enjoying free and esteemed positions … Continue reading Role And Status Of Women In Ancient India

 Myths are the stories people tell to explain nature, history, and customs.
 Mythology refers variously to the collected myths of a group of people or to the study of such myths.
 A myth is a feature of every culture.
-Many sources for myths have been proposed, ranging from the personification of nature or personification of … Continue reading What Is Mythology?
+Many sources for myths have been proposed, ranging from the personification of nature or personification of … Continue reading Mythology: The Truth And Meaning

 The moment man became religious should have been the end of all conflict, but unfortunately, everywhere in the world, religion has become the main source of conflict.
 This has taken the maximum number of lives and caused the maximum amount of pain on the planet for thousands of years.
-This is only because people believe … Continue reading A Different Perceptive On Religion, Dharma and Madhab
+This is only because people believe … Continue reading Flip Side Of Religion, Dharma Or Madhab

 This is a whole new thing, a very unique perspective on happiness that the Bhagavad Gita speaks about and it’s in the very last chapter.
-Speaking to Arjuna, Lord Krishna says: O best of the warriors, now please hear from me about the three kinds of happiness by which the conditioned soul enjoys, and by which … Continue reading 3 Types Of Happiness As Per Bhagavad Gita
+Here we come to know about the three types of happiness.
+O best of the warriors, now please hear from me about the three kinds of happiness by which the conditioned … Continue reading 3 Types Of Happiness As Per The Bhagavad Gita

 The phrase अहिंसा परमो धर्म, largely popularized by Mahatma Gandhi is repeated by many across the world to emphasize non-violence.
 The phrase was first used in the epic Mahabharata and means non-violence is the ultimate duty.
 But, this is the half-truth.
 The full phrase is: अहिंसा परमो धर्म: | धर्म हिंसा तथिव च | The second … Continue reading Non-Violence: The Half Truth